 The process to split, merge, transfer, or eliminate a department requires a vote of the department faculty and approval of the College Dean and Provost.
 An official memo requesting split, merge, transfer, or elimination must be routed for approval.
 Colleges are responsible to inform the Offices of Undergraduate Education and Graduate Studies of a proposal.
 The memo will be routed as follows to ensure adequate consultation with all stakeholders has occurred, and that policy has been followed.
 In addition, the signature should indicate that the proposal includes all required components per S13-9.

 - College Curriculum Committee

 - College Dean (or designee)

-The proposal will then be submitted to the Provost for approval.
+The proposal shall then be submitted to the Provost for final approval.

 Required Components of the Memo

 The change has must be approved by College no later than October 1st to be effective the following academic year.
 The memo should address the following, as applicable: